College students push to ease voting access after midterm barriers - NewsBreak

 College students are highly mobile.
 They might be registered to vote at their parents’ home in one state and then want to vote on their campus the next year in another state.
 Once in school, they rarely live in just one residence during their entire college experience, often moving to a new address every year.
 Still, they have the right to vote as college students living on or near campus.

-Thirty-five states require identification to vote, and seven of them, including Iowa, do not accept student IDs as proof, according to the National Conference of State Legislatures.
+Thirty-five states require identification to vote, and seven of them do not accept student IDs as proof, according to the National Conference of State Legislatures.
 In many states, GOP legislators have opposed same-day registration, citing fears that people might vote in two states or use fake identification to commit voter fraud.
-Iowa allows same-day registration.

 Last year in New Hampshire, a Republican lawmaker proposed a bill that would have explicitly prohibited college students from using their address at an educational institution to register to vote.
 The bill died in committee.